Khairy Jamaluddin: ECM Libra stock purchase scandal

+Allegation of bribery

+In 2009 UMNO leadership election, Khairy contested as a candidate for the new UMNO Youth chief after his predecessor, Hishammuddin Hussein relinquished his position.
+He was rivalled by Mukhriz Mahathir and Khir Toyo.
+However, a controversy was sparked when Khairy was allowed to contest for the post even though he was found guilty for being involved with money politics by the UMNO Disciplinary Board, while others who were found guilty for the same offence, such as Mohd Ali Rustam who was supposed to contest for the UMNO Vice President post, were not allowed to contest for their respective posts.
+However, Khairy denied the allegation, as stated in his blog.

+Racist remarks

+In August 2006, The Star reported that an Indo-Chinese daily quoted that several leaders criticising Khairy for allegedly saying that non-Malays would take advantage of a weak UMNO to make demands.
+To this, Khairy said that "Leaders from the other parties may have misinterpreted my statement."
+He further said that “A weak UMNO would lead to various parties making demands and this could affect unity in the Barisan”, and referred to the issues raised by the Chinese election watch group, Su Qiu in the 1999 elections by saying that “UMNO was weak at that time and people took advantage of that.”

+There was an incident in 2014, where Khairy made a controversial statement that some interpreted as insensitive toward Malaysia's Chinese community.
+At that time, Khairy, who was the Youth and Sports Minister in Malaysia, made a comment during a political speech in which he seemed to downplay the significance of the Chinese community's contribution to Malaysia's independence.

 Youth and Sports Ministry corruption scandal

-In 2016, Khairy was slammed over his responsibility as he embroiled in the controversy surrounding the RM100 million corruption scandal plaguing the Youth and Sports Ministry he led when a senior official who had allegedly to have covertly siphoned off the ministry's funds and lived a lavish lifestyle over the past six years was arrested by Malaysian Anti-Corruption Commission (MACC).
+In 2016, Khairy was slammed over his responsibility as he embroiled in the controversy surrounding the RM100 million corruption scandal plaguing the Youth and Sports Ministry he led when a senior official who had allegedly to have covertly siphoned off the ministry's funds and lived a lavish lifestyle over the past six years was arrested by the Malaysian Anti-Corruption Commission (MACC).

 Participation in 2017 SEA Games

 Khairy controversially competed for the Malaysian polo team at the 2017 Kuala Lumpur SEA Games he was encharged as Minister for Youth and Sports himself albeit the team secured a gold medal in the men's team polo event winning over Thailand.
-Somehow his credibility and contribution of the national polo team were questioned and had raised the dissatisfaction from Sultan Ibrahim Iskandar who even challenged him to play against his Johor state polo team.
+Somehow his credibility and contribution of the national polo team were questioned and had raised the dissatisfaction from Sultan Ibrahim Sultan Iskandar who even challenged him to play against his Johor state polo team.
 The event had led to Khairy seeking and granted an audience with the sultan at the palace to resolve the predicament caused immediately.